 Organizational transformation and cultural change

-Over many years Colin has worked closely with senior executives of global corporations in relation to the executive education and management development components of their major organizational transformation programmes.
-In all cases he was also closely involved in the processes of design, delivery and faculty management relating to the successful implementation of initiatives and interventions such as courses, workshops and seminars.
+Over many years Colin Edward Egan has worked closely with senior executives of global corporations in relation to the executive education and management development components of their major organizational transformation programmes.
+In all cases he was also closely involved in the processes of design, delivery and faculty management relating to the successful implementation of initiatives and interventions such as programmes, courses, workshops and seminars.

 Throughout the 1990s and into the ‘noughties’ Colin was engaged by Royal Philips International on an array of projects with senior leadership and functional departments in Business Units worldwide and across all Product Divisions.
 Initially, these were in support of the company’s ‘Centurion’ transformation initiative, one of the most ambitious corporate renewal programmes ever undertaken.
 He continued to work with the company for many years thereafter, latterly in partnership with Lapia International b.v., a company led by a former Philips executive.

 Between 1994-2002 he was co-founder and Joint Academic Director of the IBM Marketing University alongside Professor David Shipley of Trinity College, Dublin, Ireland.
 The initiative was designed to meet the ‘Advanced Certificate in Marketing’ curriculum of the Chartered Institute of Marketing (CIM) and had an academic roadmap which enabled participants to progress towards taking the CIM’s Professional Diploma in Marketing and, for selected individuals, to complete a Masters Degree in Marketing from Manchester Business School, University of Manchester, UK.
+The programme was delivered worldwide to a targeted professional audience of over 2000 participants.

 In the late 1990s and into the noughties he worked with executives of Castrol, the global lubricants brand, in developing a customer-centric organization in its international consumer and B2B businesses.
 This included the creation of a ‘Fast-track High Potentials’ programme to rapidly create marketing competencies (including brand management and trade marketing) in the ASPAC region which had the highest growth rate of all the company’s global market arenas.
 Castrol was acquired by BP in 2002.